Bluefalcon04v/Quote-Generator/README.md

 # Quote Generator

-## Task
+## Needs
- Well i think everyone have some quotes to share so let's us create a page where everyone can **contribute** on it.
+ Well i think everyone have some quotes to share so let's us build a website where everyone will able to **contribute** on it.

+## Tasks to do
+-
 ___

 ## Summary